 The worker is expected to reach up and pull the cord.
 The team leader comes to help.
 And, if the problem cannot be resolved, the LINE STOPS.
 You don't kick the car out because its time is up.

 If the work really took 90 seconds for that particular car, you'd take 90 seconds.
 Quality comes first.

 Interestingly, a tour guide at a Toyota plant I visited said they SOMETIMES let a problem move ahead in the line to be fixed later, that this is sometimes a judgment call depending on the problem and how it would get fixed for a particular car.
 This is certainly not the Toyota orthodoxy on “quality at the source”.

-Now, if a problem is occurring frequently, I think it’s safe to say the team leader and production worker would try to fix the root cause of the problem using the Kaizen approach.
-It’s important to understand WHY the problem occurred so you can prevent it from happening again.
+Now, if a problem occurs frequently, I think it's safe to say the team leader and production worker would try to fix the root cause of the problem using the Kaizen approach.
+It's important to understand WHY the problem occurred so you can prevent it from happening again.

 Either way, you wouldn't kick the patient out of the room.